 Hospice volunteers often express their work with patients and families as a blessing.
 The inner knowledge and satisfaction a volunteer receives from knowing they’ve made a real difference in the life of a patient or family is what makes being a hospice volunteer special.
 To be invited into the last months, weeks, and days of a person’s life is an honor and a privilege.

-Please contact us if you will like to volunteer.
+Please contact us if you would like to volunteer.